aws/aws-parallelcluster/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context:**
 Any other context about the problem.
 E.g.:
- - configuration file with credentials or any other personal data removed and pre/post-install scripts if any
+ - configuration file with credentials or any other personal data removed
- - errors from `/var/log/jobwatcher`, `/var/log/sqswatcher` (Master node) and `/var/log/nodewatcher` (Compute nodes)
+ - pre/post-install scripts, if any
+ - screenshots, if useful
- - errors from `/var/cfn-init.log`, `/var/logcloud-init.log` and `/var/log/cloud-init-output.log` files, taken from the Master node after using `--norollback` option to create the cluster
+ - if the cluster fails creation, please re-execute `create` action using `--norollback` option and attach `/var/cfn-init.log`, `/var/logcloud-init.log` and `/var/log/cloud-init-output.log` files from the Master node
- - screenshots
+ - if you encounter problems scaling up please attach `/var/log/jobwatcher` and `/var/log/sqswatcher` from Master node
+ - if your nodes aren't scaling down please attach `/var/log/nodewatcher` from the Compute node and `/var/log/jobwatcher` and `/var/log/sqswatcher` from the Master node
+ - for zombie nodes, or nodes failing to join the scheduler, please attach `/var/log/sqswatcher` from the Master node and the scheduler's log file